Are Samoyeds Cuddly? [YES, HERE’S WHY!]

 • Rubbing against you: Rubbing against your legs or any other part of your body is also a sign of affection.
 Sometimes Samoyeds may just sit next to your legs, touching.
 They may lie on the couch in your personal space.

-• Bringing you its favourite toy: Sammies love to play and will try anything to get you to join.
-However, favourite toys are special and dogs generally do not share them with anyone.
-So when they offer you their favourite toy to come and play with, it’s a huge deal.
+• Bringing you its favorite toy: Sammies love to play and will try anything to get you to join.
+However, favorite toys are special and dogs generally do not share them with anyone.
+So when they offer you their favorite toy to come and play with, it’s a huge deal.
 It shows more affection than the gesture seems to merit.
 So, if it happens, make a huge fuss and play and cuddle with your pet.
 Your Sammy loves you!

 • Your Samoyed yawns with you: Yawns can mean different things.
 If they yawn in response to your yawns, it’s a good sign.
 When you yawn and your Samoyed yawns with you it means that it is in tune with you, showing that you are mates.